jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes The amount of time it will take on average to crack a password hash via brute force depends on the length of the password and the character set it uses, as that decides the universe of possible passwords.
+.notes The amount of time it takes on average to crack a password hash via brute force depends on the length of the password and the character set it uses, as that decides the universe of possible passwords.

 <h1 style="font-size: 130px; position: absolute; top: 510px; left: 160px;">Combinations</h1>